Ambarish Ghosh: Plasmonics and Metamaterials

 Ambarish Ghosh and his group demonstrated a wafer scale technology to fabricate porous 3D plasmonic metamaterials which can be used over a wide range of wavelengths, including the visible.
 These metal-dielectric nanostructured films can be made in various geometries and configurations.
 Very recently, they have demonstrated a novel technique to integrate plasmonic nanoparticles with graphene in a sandwich configuration, allowing them to achieve unprecedented electromagnetic field enhancement and photodetection sensitivity.
 In 2019, his group showed the application of metal-dielectric hybrid nanorods in active opto-fluidic manipulation of sub-micron colloids.

 Electron bubbles in Liquid Helium

 The group led by Ambarish Ghosh demonstrated trapping of multielectron bubbles in liquid helium-4, which can open up new avenues in the study of two-dimensional electron systems at high densities, and on curved surfaces.
 The same group also performed high speed imaging of the "explosion" of an electron bubbles triggered by focused ultrasound.

 Recognition

 Ambarish received the Young Career Award in Nano Science and Technology for 2017 from DST Nanomission, India.
-The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology for his contributions to physical sciences in 2018.
-He received the Prof. Ramakrishna Rao Chair Professorship from 2017–2020.
-He was elected as Fellow of INAE (Indian National Academy of Engineering) in 2020.
+The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology in 2018.
+He held the *Prof. Ramakrishna Rao Chair Professorship* from 2017 to 2020.
+He was elected as a Fellow of INAE in 2020.
+He was elected Fellow of the Indian Academy of Sciences in 2023.
+He received the P. K. Iyengar Memorial Award for Excellence in Experimental Physics (2022) and the Lam Research Unlock Idea Award (2022).

+In 2023, he received the Sree Ramakrishna Paramahamsa Translational Biomedical Research Award from the Sree Padmavathi Venkateswara Foundation and the IISc Research Award 2023.
+He was elected Fellow of the Indian National Science Academy (INSA) in 2024 and Fellow of the National Academy of Sciences, India (NASI) in 2024.